 - That said, make sure that the place you eat in looks clean.
 In tourist areas, the restaurants could well be tourist traps and not care about hygiene as much as a more ‘authentic’ restaurant.

 - Eat at places that seem to be busy with locals.
 Or better yet, go online.
 Reading reviews – on Google, Tripadvisor, whatever – is definitely going to help you single out the good restaurants.
-It will probably also help you sniff out the cheaper places to eat as well.

 - Last but not least: WASH YOUR HANDS.
 The hygiene, in general, may be pretty good in Switzerland, so don’t ruin that by making yourself the one who’ll give you a bad stomach.
-So wash those grubby mitts before you eat.
-Get sanitizer if you want to be super careful.

 - Traveling with an allergy?
 Research ahead of time how to explain your allergy.
 Keep in mind that store owners and restaurant staff might not know all the foods that contain allergens, so it’s helpful to know the names of some of these too.
 If you’re gluten-free, pick up a handy Gluten-Free Translation Card with descriptions of Celiac disease, cross-contamination risk, and local Swiss ingredients in German.